This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 You might also want to look into remote employees, suggests Mike Liverton, CEO and founder of Leavetown Vacations.
 “While many company employees live and work as home-based ‘Destination Experts,’ our main headquarters are downtown Vancouver,” he says.

-Additionally, you’ll want to determine where to set up your business location.
+Additionally, you’ll want to determine your business location.
 While foot traffic will likely not be a primary motivator in choosing a business location, you’ll want to pick somewhere that accommodates your space needs as well as reflects your desired brand image.

 However, as with employees, you’ll find that a physical location isn’t always an absolute necessity.
 “We have never booked a client from our hometown,” says Scott.